Maheen-M02/FilePathConverter/README.md

 / (for ML and Linux-based compatibility)

 r"\\" (for Windows-specific raw strings)
-✅ Available as a GUI (Tkinter Desktop App) and FastAPI Web API ✅ Lightweight and easy to integrate into ML pipelines
+✅ Available as a GUI (Tkinter Desktop App)
+✅ Lightweight and easy to integrate into ML pipelines